nickyiliwang0000/h/react-and-firebase/intro-to-react.md

 ### JSX

-JavaScript XML (JSX) is a syntax extension for JavaScript that can be passed into React's `render` method and compiled into HTML elements.
+JavaScript XML is a syntax extension for JavaScript that can be passed into React's `render` method and compiled into HTML elements.
 It looks a lot like HTML, but it has a few gotchas.

 #### JSX gotchas